Who are the RPCN members and which professions do they represent?

 Most of RPCN’s members are professional consultants and small business people who are experts in one or more fields.
 Many members were employees of companies in the Rochester area at one time.
 Please refer to our Fields of Expertise page for a complete listing.

 What does it cost to be a member of RPCN?

-A one-year individual membership in RPCN costs $95.00.
-Affiliate memberships are also available for $140.00 These may include up to two members (a savings of $50.00 over two individual memberships).
-If an individual attends several presentations and workshop meetings, it’s less expensive to join for $95.00 per year than to pay $10.00 per meeting.
+A one-year individual membership in RPCN costs $125.00.
+Affiliate memberships are also available for $190.00 for two members (additional members are $65.00 each).
+If an individual attends several presentations and workshop meetings, it’s less expensive to join than to pay $10.00 per meeting.
 Of course, if you are attending a lot of meetings, anyway, why wouldn’t you join?

 What are the benefits of being a member of RPCN?

 The greatest member benefit of RPCN is the spirit of cooperation of its members.
 Starting a consulting business can seem complex with many questions and deciding how to begin can be somewhat overwhelming.
 RPCN provides an invaluable support group where a consultant, whether new or experienced, can come to ask questions and get advice.
 RPCN members are known for their friendliness and willingness to help each other with no atmosphere of competitiveness.
 Membership can alleviate the sense of loneliness that can affect the individual in a one-person company.

 RPCN meets on the first four Fridays of each month from 8:00 a.m. to 9:30 a.m. (presentations, workshops, or forums).
 Meeting information can be found on our Events page.
 Be sure to check schedules and details about our meetings because there are occasional changes.

 The usual types of topics for RPCN’s meetings are: